cloudflare/cloudflare-docs/content/1.1.1.1/other-ways-to-use-1.1.1.1/dns-over-discord.md

 ### Refreshing existing results

-The `multi-dig` command also provides a refresh button below each set of DNS results requested (or after each block of 10 DNS record types, if you requested more than 10).
+The `/multi-dig` command also provides a refresh button below each set of DNS results requested (or after each block of 10 DNS record types, if you requested more than 10).

-As with the `dig` command, any user can press the refresh button to refresh the displayed DNS results, including for DNS queries that had previously failed.
+As with the `/dig` command, any user can press the refresh button to refresh the displayed DNS results, including for DNS queries that had previously failed.

 <div class="medium-img">